karthiksharma98/sap-starterkit/doc/code_setup.md

 - `--annot-path`: This provides the annotations file.
 Annotations for the training and validation sets are provided (see dataset setup instructions [here](https://github.com/mtli/sAP/blob/master/doc/data_setup.md)). *Annotations for the test set will not be released.
 In this case, this parameter provides the file containing meta-info about the dataset in COCO format, i.e., a .json file similar to the validation and training annotations, but without the actual annotations*.
 - `--overwrite`: Whether to overwrite existing output if present.
 - `--out-dir`: Specifies the output directory.
-- `--eval-config`: Specifies some parameters for the toolkit.
+- `--eval-config`: (Optional) Specifies some networking parameters for the toolkit.
 Can be found in this repo as `config.json`.

     This script also launches a command-line interface (CLI) for the local toolkit server that supports the following options:

 - `log`: View server log
-- `gen_results <filename>`: After the client script has been run, generate the .json file with the given filename.
 - `evaluate <filename>`: If annotations are provided, run a local evaluation and generate evaluation metrics for the provided .json file with the given filename.
 - `help`: show help